Doxuno

 SHARE CAPITAL AND CLASS STRUCTURE

-At the date of this Agreement the issued share capital of the Company is 1,000 ordinary shares of £0.001 each, comprising a single class of ordinary shares, each carrying one vote per share and equal rights to participate in dividends and in the distribution of capital on a winding-up.
+At the date of this Agreement the issued share capital of the Company is 1,000 ordinary shares of £0.001 each (with a total nominal value of £1.00), comprising a single class of ordinary shares, each carrying one vote per share and equal rights to participate in dividends and in the distribution of capital on a winding-up.
 The register of members maintained under section 113 Companies Act 2006 records the Shareholders and their holdings as set out in the parties table above.
 Any variation of the rights attaching to any class of share shall require the sanction required by section 633 Companies Act 2006 and the prior consent of the holders of not less than three-quarters in nominal value of the issued shares of that class.
 No Shareholder shall hold shares on trust for any third party without the prior written consent of all other Shareholders, save as permitted by the Articles.

 3.